 Theatre Transfer

-The focus of this program is to establish a strong foundation in the fundamentals of professional theatre-making.
-This program is designed to provide hands-on training where students can learn their craft experientially.
-Upon completion of the program, students will be prepared to transfer to a four-year institution and/or begin working professionally.
-A rigorous course of study that prepares students for the competitive demands of the professional world is met with an inclusive, safe, and nurturing space for artistic exploration and personal growth.
+The Theatre Program provides hands-on training in the craft of theatre-making where students develop vital skills experientially.
+Upon completion of the program, students will be prepared to transfer to a four-year school.
+The course of study is set within an inclusive, safe, and nurturing space where artistic exploration and personal growth can occur.

 Student Learning Outcomes